Mabel Strickland: Family and personal life

 Strickland was the daughter of Sir Gerald Strickland, later the 4th Prime Minister of Malta, and Lady Edeline Sackville.

 Her mother was the eldest daughter of Reginald Sackville, 7th Earl De La Warr of Knole, Kent.

 Mabel never married, leaving the bulk of her estate to her sole heir Robert Hornyold-Strickland.
-Despite Mabel set up the Strickland Foundation "for herself and her heirs in perpetuity" in 1979.
+Mabel set up the Strickland Foundation "for herself and her heirs in perpetuity" in 1979.
 However some of her key assets including the majority shareholding of Allied Newspapers Ltd together with her family home and all of her personal, legal and administrative papers were diverted by her executors away from Mabel's heir.
-This has resulted in two significant court cases taken out against the Foundation and Allied Newspapers Ltd by her heir.
+This has resulted in two significant court cases filed against the Foundation and Allied Newspapers Ltd by her heir.

 Residences

 Mabel Strickland lived the most of her life at Villa Parisio in Lija, Malta.
-Prior to this she lived in her family home of Villa Bologna, in Attard, Malta - home of her father Lord Strickland.
+Prior to this she lived in her family home of Villa Bologna, in Attard, Malta – home of her father Lord Strickland.

 Career

 Strickland founded a newspaper group in Malta with her father and her stepmother, Lady Strickland, DBE (Margaret, daughter of Edward Hulton).
 In 1935 she became editor of The Times of Malta and "Il Berqa" before taking over as Managing Director of the Group on the death of her father in 1940.
 The paper never missed an issue throughout the Siege of Malta in World War Two, despite taking direct hits on several occasions.

-She formed and led the Progressive Constitutionalist Party during the 1950s and was one of the principal political leaders of the 1950s, participating in the integration talks in 1956-57 as well as opposing independence in 1964.
-She was elected to the Maltese Parliament in 1962.
+She was elected to the Parliament for the Constitutional Party, which was co-founded by her father, in 1950 and served until 1953 as one of only three women MPs.
+She departed the Constitutional to form and lead the Progressive Constitutionalist Party in 1953 and was one of the principal political leaders of the 1950s, participating in the integration talks in 1956-57 as well as opposing independence in 1964.
+She was re-elected to the Maltese Parliament in 1962, and served until 1966.
 She always fought passionately for a free and independent press and to maintain Malta's ties with Britain and the Commonwealth.

 On her retirement she established the Strickland Foundation in the name of her family.

+Suffragist

+She is known for her work for women's suffrage on Malta.
+Malta was a British colony, but when women's suffrage was finally introduced in Great Britain in 1918, this had not been included in the 1921 Constitution on Malta, when Malta was given its own parliament, although the Labour Party did support the reform.

+In 1931, Mabel Strickland, as assistant secretary of Constitution Party, delivered a petition signed by 428 to the Royal Commission on Maltese Affairs requesting women's suffrage without success.

+She supported the efforts of the Women of Malta Association to introduce women's suffrage in the 1940s, and wrote: